 The feature of tomorrow’s activities, on a program full of interest commencing with today and lasting through Thursday, is the unveiling of the Robert E. Lee equestrian statue, a gift of Paul G. McIntire, formerly of Charlottesville.

 Captain C. P. Serrett will command the local guardsmen on their trip to Charlottesville, leaving Staunton for that city on a special train which departs about 9:30 Wednesday morning.
 In addition to the fifty enlisted men will be 1st Lieut.
 T. J. B. Lohr and 2d Lieut.
 Edward T. Wharton.

-Captain Serrett stated today that the militiamen will assemble at the armory at 9 o’clock tomorrow morning from where they will march in formation to the Chesapeak and Ohio station to embark on the special train which also will convey 120 cadets from V. M. I. [Virginia Military Institute]
+Captain Serrett stated today that the militiamen will assemble at the armory at 9 o’clock tomorrow morning from where they will march in formation to the Chesapeake and Ohio station to embark on the special train which also will convey 120 cadets from V. M. I. [Virginia Military Institute]

 Arrangements have been made in Charlottesville to furnish dinner immediately after detraining to the local troops and cadets upon their arrival in that city at about 11:30 o’clock.
-The early dinner for the guardsmen is arranged that they may be prepared for the afternoon parade which commenses at 1 o’clock.
+The early dinner for the guardsmen is arranged that they may be prepared for the afternoon parade which commences at 1 o’clock.

 Today, Virginian survivors of the struggle in which Lee and Jackson were the peerless leaders, are flocking to Charlottesville.
 They find the city ready for them, properly decorated for the occasion, and hundreds of hospitable homes open to them.
 Every possible want and comfort of the aged heroes has been anticipated.

-This afternoon’s session will devoted to the annual meeting of the Virginia division, Unified Confederate Veterans, with Major General W. B. Freeman, of Petersburg, in the chair.
+This afternoon’s session will be devoted to the annual meeting of the Virginia division, Unified Confederate Veterans, with Major General W. B. Freeman, of Petersburg, in the chair.